GabrielBrotas/GabrielBrotas/README.md

      >ReactNative; <br/>
      >Node; <br/>

-- 🔭 I’m currently open to work adn working as freelancer;
+- 🔭 I’m currently open to work and working as freelancer;
 - 👯 I’m looking to collaborate on open source projects
 - 📫 Feel free to contact me.
 How to reach me: gbrotas22@gmail.com